beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 mount -t debugfs none /sys/kernel/debug
 ```

-This command will allow us to access and `cat` the kernels tracing file using:
+This command will allow us to access and `cat` the kernel's tracing file using:

 ```shell
 cat /sys/kernel/debug/tracing/trace_pipe
 ```

-Now you will see all `TCP` `ipv4` packets passed on your `k8s` network.
+Now you will see all `TCP` packets using `ipv4` sent over your `k8s` network.

 ![Wow Excited Meme](./images/wow-excited.jpg)